-VT Johnston Multi-Asset Cautious Fund Type of Scheme: UCITS scheme Investment Manager: Valu-Trac Investment Management Limited Investment Adviser: Downing LLP PRN: 926098 Investment Objective & Policy: The investment objective of the Fund is to provide income whilst also achieving capital growth in excess of the Bank of England base rate (net of management fees and underlying fund charges) over the medium to long term (5 years).
-The Fund will seek to achieve its objective by investing at least 80% in a portfolio consisting of a range of OEICS, Unit Trusts, other collective investment vehicles (including exchanged traded funds and funds managed and/or operated by the ACD) providing exposure to assets which are diversified globally including equities, fixed income, money market instruments, cash, property, infrastructure and commodities.
-It is expected that the exposure to equities will be approximately 25-55%.
-The Fund may also invest in equities, fixed income, money market instruments, deposits, cash and near cash.
-The Fund will be actively managed with the underlying exposure to different asset classes varying based on the ACD's assessment as to wider market conditions and which investments will best assist in the objective of the Fund being achieved.
-The Bank of England base rate has been selected as a target with a view to allowing assessment as to whether shareholders' investments are growing relative to a widely understood measure of investment returns.
-Save as noted above the Fund will not have any particular geographic, industry or economic sector focus and as such weightings in these may vary as required.
-Foreign currency exposure through non-UK based investments may be hedged back to sterling.
+VT Johnston Cautious Portfolio

+Type of Scheme: UCITS scheme

+Investment Manager: Valu-Trac Investment Management Limited

+Investment Adviser: Downing LLP

+PRN: 926098

+Investment Objective & Policy:

+The investment objective of the Fund is to achieve capital growth over the medium to long term (5 years and over) with the potential for also providing income.

+The Fund will typically invest around 40% (although this may fluctuate between 35% and 45% due to market movements) of its portfolio in a range of actively-managed OEICS, Unit Trusts, and other collective investment vehicles (including exchange-traded funds, and which may include funds managed and/or operated by the ACD or Investment Adviser) providing exposure to a globally-diversified range of equities.
+The funds held in this part of the Fund's portfolio will be managed by a carefully selected range of active fund managers.

+The remainder of the Fund will be invested in collective investment vehicles (which will typically be passively managed) that provide exposure to fixed-income instruments (and potentially alternatives) or, where not invested in the above, in a combination of cash, money-market instruments, fixed-income instruments or equities.
+This part of the Fund will be actively managed with the underlying exposure to different instruments and vehicles varying based on the ACD's assessment of wider market conditions and which investments will best assist in the objective of the Fund being achieved.

+As the Fund has global exposure some investments may be held in nonsterling currencies.

+The Fund is actively managed

+The Fund will not have any particular geographic, industry or economic sector focus and as such weightings in these may vary as required.

+Derivatives (that is sophisticated investment instruments linked to the rise and fall of the price of other assets) may be used for efficient portfolio management purposes.
+It is expected that use of derivatives will be limited.

 Derivatives: It is not expected that derivatives will be used frequently (if at all).

 However, the Fund may hold derivatives for EPM purposes (including hedging).
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.
 The Fund may invest in other collective investment schemes which may themselves use derivatives for investment purposes.

-Benchmark: A target for the Fund's performance has been set by reference to the Bank of England Base Rate over a five year period.
+Performance Comparator:

+The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.

+However, many funds sold in the UK are grouped into sectors by the Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.

+In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Mixed Investment 20% to 60% Shares Sector, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics..
+For the avoidance of doubt, the Investment Manager is not bound or influenced by any index when makings its decisions and can make investments that are not included in an index.

 Accounting date: 31 January (final)

 30 April, 31 July, 31 October (interim)

-Income distribution/allocation dates: Final: By 30 March Interim: By 30 June, 30 September, 30 December
+Income Final: By 30 March

+dates:

-Class A (Income, Accumulation) Shares Classes:
+Shares Classes: Class A (Income, Accumulation)